United States Agency for International Development (USAID)

 Make it easier to book non-contract airline tickets.
 The federal travel regulations permit booking off-contract when a carrier offers the fare to the general public for cheaper.
 Sites like Expedia and Kayak almost always have less expensive airfares than contract rates, yet we rarely take that option.

-When I was in college, printer ink was my biggest expense.
-I changed the default on my printer to the printer quality "draft mode."
-It used far less ink and substantially lowered my expenses.
-The print quality, despite being draft, was also good enough for every project I did.
 I've tried to print on draft mode at work, but I'm only given the options of "best quality" or standard quality.
-If draft mode was the default ...more »
+If draft mode was the default... more »

 Create an incentive system that allows Agencies to proactively return unused money to Treasury while providing protection from Congress onto their future appropriations.
 Many agencies find creative ways to 'park funds' or spend money on frivolous items just because they are afraid that Congress will cut their budgets if they can’t point to the previous year.